-I was born innocent in white colour as every child born in one pure white colour.
-My journey started in a Nepali Brahman Hindu family, 4th and last child of the family.
-Brought up with many cousins in a large extended family in Terai.
+I was born innocent in white colour as every child is born in one pure white colour.
+My journey started in a Nepali Brahman Hindu family; I was the fourth and last child of the family.
+I was brought up with many cousins in a large extended family in Terai.
 The colour of happiness was around me.
-Fortunately, my parents had faith in education and I was sent to a Catholic school for the primary years.
-Later, I went in Allahabad (India) for further schooling, together with my two brothers and my sister.
+Fortunately, my parents had faith in education, and I was sent to a Catholic school for my primary years.
+Later, I went to Allahabad (India) for further schooling, together with my two brothers and my sister.

-The first time my white innocence colour mixed with a dark brown colour was for my first menstruation.
+The first time my white innocent colour mixed with a dark brown colour was at the time of my first menstruation.
 My parents locked me in a dark room for a week.
-I had to sleep on the floor, away from my father, my brothers, male cousins and my friends!
-My innocent mind could not comprehend.
+I had to sleep on the floor, away from my father, my brothers, male cousins, and my friends!
+My innocent mind could not comprehend this.
 What was wrong with my body?
-Why everybody : my mother, my grandmother, my family cannot touch me ?
-Why can’t I play with my friends?
-Why was I looked unlike my brothers?
-Many questions for a girl of 12 who started to understand that life may not be easy for South Asian women!
-I was in fact one of the million victims of the Chhaupadi Pari Pratha.
-It is a Hindu belief that women become impure during their menstruation and should observe a lot of restriction in their ordinary life.
+Why was everybody, my mother, my grandmother, my family unable to touch me?
+Why couldn’t I play with my friends?
+Why was I locked away, unlike my brothers?
+I had many questions for a girl of 12 who started to understand that life may not be easy for South Asian women!
+I was, in fact, one of the millions of victims of Chhaupadi Pari Pratha.
+This is a Hindu belief that women become impure during their menstruation and should observe many restrictions in their ordinary lives.
 They are even forced to sleep in the cow shed in many rural areas of Nepal.

-I have shown my talents for drawing and paintings at a very early age and I received several art awards at school level.
-I remember that one my favourite teacher wrote in my dairy “Art should not be only for art sake, but it should be for life !”
+I showed talent for drawing and painting at a very early age, and I received several art awards at when I was in school.
+I remember that one my favourite teachers wrote in my diary, “Art should not be only for art’s sake, but it should be for life!”
 This line changed my life….
-I observed it in most of my artistic realisations where I include several socio-political subjects.
-It covers the demands for justice for women, nature, ordinary folks, children …I often deal with wars, struggles, human pain and the quest for peace…..
+I observed it in most of my artistic realisations, where I include several socio-political subjects.
+This idea addresses the demands for justice for women, nature, ordinary folks, children …I often deal with wars, struggles, human pain and the quest for peace…..

-A dark blue struggle colour came to get into higher education.
-A girl child in Asia is nearly always a second-class citizen, a second priority for the parents.
-It is often heard that a girl will go away to another family when she marries and will lose her surname.
-I never accepted this mentality of the male dominated society.
-It is absurd to believe that your own child will belong to another “cast” after marriage.
+A dark blue struggle colour arrived in my years of higher education.
+A girl child in Asia is nearly always a second-class citizen, a second priority for her parents.
+It is told that a girl will go away to another family when she marries and will lose her surname.
+I never accepted this mentality of a male dominated society.
+It is absurd to believe that your own child will belong to another “caste” after marriage.
 Does the DNA she received from her parents change?
-Why are the daughters in laws more part of the family after marrying a son?
-I did not abandoned my surname as UPADHAYAY to show the narrow minded society that the girls also honour their family name through their achievements even more than a son !
-However, my dark blue struggle colour became a lighter colour when my father, late Kamta Prasad Upadhayay, accepted that I join the Fine Art at Lucknow college of Arts and later Artist Corner-Lalit Kala Academy, Garhi, New Delhi.
+Why are daughters-in-law more a part of the family after marrying a son?
+I did not abandon my surname as UPADHAYAY, in order to show the narrow- minded society that girls also honour their family name through their achievements, often even more than sons!
+However, my dark blue struggle colour became a lighter colour when my father, late Kamta Prasad Upadhayay, agreed that I could study Fine Art at Lucknow college of Arts, and later at the Artist Corner-Lalit Kala Academy, Garhi, New Delhi..

 During these times (1978-1985), my works were dark and brown.
-I was quite lonely, looking for my identity as a woman facing the insecurity, the sexual harassments and the gender inequalities so prevalent in the Hindu culture.
+I was quite lonely, looking for my identity as a woman facing insecurity, sexual harassment, and those gender inequalities so prevalent in the Hindu culture.

 In 1986, I returned to Nepal, BRIGHT YELLOW coloured by my Indian education.
 This education opened my doors to two opportunities of scholarship.
 The first in 1987 was funded by the British council.
 I joined the Oxford Printmakers, Oxford, and Peacock Printmaker’s , Aberdeen.
 U.K. Later in 1989, the Deutsch-Nepalischen Hilfsgemeinschaft sent me in the Künst Akademie in Stuttgart, Germany.
 I discovered Europe brighten by new colours of life, new friends from different cultures, new places.
 During my stay in Scotland, nature was cold but the people warm like sun and moon, it was sea BLUE colour.
 I was lucky to be in Germany during historical day of 9th of November 1989 when the Berlin wall was turned down.
 It symbolizes for me peace and friendship and I created several paintings around this event.